bjmorgan/VASP-Utilities/README.md

     maximum: < max non-converged forces >
     not-opt: < number of non-converged forces > / < number of atoms >

+##checkmag

+Outputs magnetization data from an OUTCAR file (default is to use current directory)

+For options use `checkmag -g`:

+	Outputs ion magnetization data from a VASP OUTCAR file

+	  Usage: checkmag [options] outcar_name

+	    -m, --mag NUM                    Set magnetization cutoff (default = 0.5) -v, --verbose                    Output all ions
+	    -s, --steps                      Output data for every step -h, --help                       Display this screen

 ##checkmurn

 Checks convergence for calculations running for a Murnaghan equation of state fit.
 Each subdirectory that begins with a numeral is treated as a lattice parameter label, and [checkforce](#checkforce) is called.